abraralamchowdhury/AI-Algorithms-to-Detect-Explosives-in-Waste-Receptables-Using-Vision-Transformers/README.md

-# AI-Algorithms-to-Detect-Explosives-in-Waste-Receptables-Using-Vision-Transformers
-# IED Detection in Waste Receptacles Using Vision Transformers

-## Project Overview
-This project addresses the critical problem of detecting improvised explosive devices (IEDs) hidden in public waste receptacles to enhance public safety.
-Traditional detection methods have limitations, and this work explores the use of **Vision Transformer (ViT)** models for image-based classification of IEDs versus non-IED waste.

-Using an augmented TrashNet dataset combined with additional IED images, we formulated a **binary classification task** to distinguish between IED-containing images and various types of waste.

-## What We Have Done
-- **Dataset Preparation:**
-  - Utilized an augmented TrashNet dataset containing 3041 images: 514 IED images and 2527 non-IED images (cardboard, glass, metal, paper, plastic, general trash).
-  - Resized all images to 224x224 pixels for compatibility with the ViT model.
-  - Split the dataset into 70% training, 15% validation, and 15% testing subsets.

-- **Model Architecture:**
-  - Implemented the Vision Transformer (ViT) b-32 model, leveraging pre-trained weights for transfer learning.
-  - Adapted ViT, originally developed for NLP, to process images by dividing them into patches with positional encoding, followed by transformer encoder layers.
-  - Used a softmax output layer and cross-entropy loss function for binary classification.

-- **Training Setup:**
-  - Trained the model for 10 epochs on an NVIDIA Tesla T4 GPU using Google Colab.
-  - Optimized with the Adam optimizer and a learning rate of 0.001.
-  - Performed hyperparameter tuning using the validation set to prevent overfitting.

-- **Evaluation Metrics:**
-  - Precision: 44%
-  - Recall: 42%
-  - F1 Score: 43%
-  - Accuracy: 93%

-  *Note:* The high accuracy reflects the model’s ability to classify non-IED images correctly due to class imbalance, while precision and recall indicate room for improvement in detecting IEDs specifically.

-- **Results:**
-  - Achieved a validation accuracy of up to 94.95% and a testing accuracy of 93.03% after 10 epochs.
-  - Observed fluctuations in validation loss indicating potential overfitting, addressed through hyperparameter tuning.
-  - Demonstrated that ViT can effectively generalize for this task, though further improvements are needed to enhance detection reliability.

-## Experimental Environment
-- Hardware: NVIDIA Tesla T4 GPU, 16 GB RAM, Intel Xeon CPU
-- Platform: Google Colab
-- Libraries: PyTorch/TensorFlow (assumed), ViT pre-trained weights

-## Future Work
-- Expand and balance the dataset with more varied IED and non-IED samples.
-- Explore advanced data augmentation and ensemble learning methods.
-- Experiment with other model architectures or fine-tune hyperparameters further.
-- Improve precision and recall to reduce false positives and negatives in real-world scenarios.

-## Acknowledgments
-Thanks to Dr. Amoakoh Gyasi-Agyei for continuous support throughout this project.
+# 💣🗑️ IED Detection in Waste Receptacles Using Vision Transformers 🚀

+## 📋 Project Overview
+This project tackles the critical challenge of detecting **improvised explosive devices (IEDs)** hidden in public waste bins to enhance public safety.
+Traditional detection methods have limitations, so we explored **Vision Transformer (ViT)** models for image-based IED detection.

+We created a **binary classification task** using an augmented TrashNet dataset and additional IED images to distinguish between IED-containing and regular waste images.

+## ✅ What We Have Done

+- 🗂️ **Dataset Preparation:**
+  - Used an augmented TrashNet dataset with **3041 images**: 514 IED and 2527 non-IED (cardboard, glass, metal, paper, plastic, general trash).
+  - Resized all images to **224x224 pixels** for ViT compatibility.
+  - Split  **70% training**, **15% validation**, **15% testing**.

+- 🧠 **Model Architecture:**
+  - Implemented **ViT b-32**, leveraging pre-trained weights for transfer learning.
+  - Adapted ViT to process images as patches with positional encoding and transformer encoder layers.
+  - Used a **softmax output layer** and **cross-entropy loss** for binary classification.

+- 🏋️ **Training Setup:**
+  - Trained for **10 epochs** on an **NVIDIA Tesla T4 GPU** (Google Colab).
+  - Used **Adam optimizer** (learning rate: 0.001).
+  - Tuned hyperparameters using the validation set to prevent overfitting.

+- 📊 **Evaluation Metrics:**
+  - **Precision:** 44%
+  - **Recall:** 42%
+  - **F1 Score:** 43%
+  - **Accuracy:** 93%

+  > ⚠️ *High accuracy reflects strong non-IED classification due to class imbalance; precision/recall indicate room for improved IED detection.*

+- 🏆 **Results:**
+  - Validation accuracy up to **94.95%**, test accuracy **93.03%** after 10 epochs.
+  - Monitored validation loss for overfitting; tuned hyperparameters accordingly.
+  - Showed ViT’s potential for this safety-critical task, with further improvements needed.

+## 🖥️ Experimental Environment
+- **Hardware:** NVIDIA Tesla T4 GPU, 16 GB RAM, Intel Xeon CPU
+- **Platform:** Google Colab
+- **Libraries:** PyTorch/TensorFlow (ViT pre-trained weights)

+## 🔭 Future Work
+- Expand and balance the dataset with more diverse IED/non-IED samples.
+- Explore advanced data augmentation and ensemble methods.
+- Experiment with other architectures and hyperparameter fine-tuning.
+- Focus on boosting precision and recall to minimize real-world false positives/negatives.

+## 🙏 Acknowledgments
+Special thanks to **Dr. Amoakoh Gyasi-Agyei** for ongoing support throughout this project.

 ---

-This project demonstrates the potential of Vision Transformers in enhancing public safety by detecting explosives in waste management systems.
+This project demonstrates the promise of **Vision Transformers** in boosting public safety by detecting explosives in waste management systems. 🛡️🧠